The Third Alibi: Critical reception

+The Monthly Film Bulletin wrote: "Despite one or two flaws in the story, this is a cleverly worked out little thriller whose theatrical development and powerful twist ending ensure continuity of excitement.
+Furthermore, its economy extends to the dialogue as well as the footage, and the acting meets all demands."

-TV Guide gave the film two out of four stars, calling it a "tight little thriller"; and BFI Screenonline wrote, "The Third Alibi benefits distinctly from the assured economy of his (Tully's) direction.
-Compact, low-key, but exciting...this later work is, characteristically, constructed with precision; and moves smoothly and swiftly towards an effective and ingenious denouement."
+TV Guide gave the film two out of four stars, calling it a "tight little thriller."

+BFI Screenonline wrote, "The Third Alibi benefits distinctly from the assured economy of his [Tully's] direction.
+Compact, low-key, but exciting ... this later work is, characteristically, constructed with precision; and moves smoothly and swiftly towards an effective and ingenious denouement."

+The Radio Times Guide to Films gave the film 1/5 stars, writing: "This is the kind of shoddy crime thriller that gives even low-budget features a bad name.
+The action never for a second escapes its stage origins ...
+Blame playwrights Pip and Jane Baker for the elaborate murder games, but even they are betrayed by a cast incapable of holding its own in an amateur theatrical."